redpen-cc/redpen/README.md

 Overview
 =========

 RedPen is a proofreading tool to help writers or programmers who write technical documents or manuals that need to adhere to a writing standard.
-RedPen automates the verifications of input documents written in natural languages
+RedPen automates the verification of input documents written in natural languages

 <p align="center">